For my July 2015 diary, go here.

 You see, to create antimatter you need to smash particles at each other at almost the speed of light — so the antiparticles usually shoot out really fast.
 It takes serious cleverness to slow them down and catch them without letting them bump into matter and annihilate.

+But they made protonium by accident in 2002 and only realized it 4 years later.
+They were trying to make antihydrogen, which is the antiparticle of an electron orbiting an antiproton.
+They did this by creating a bunch of antiprotons and slowing them down.
 Once they managed to do this, they caught the antiprotons in a Penning trap.
 This holds charged particles using magnetic and electric fields.
 Then they cooled the antiprotons — slowed them even more — by letting them interact with a cold gas of electrons.
-Then they mixed in some protons.
-And they got protonium — enough to really study it!
+Then they mixed in some positrons.
+And they got antihydrogen!
+But they also made some protonium, by accident.

-The folks at CERN have also made antihydrogen, which is the antiparticle of an electron orbiting an antiproton.
-And they've made antiprotonic helium, which is an antiproton orbiting a helium atom with one electron removed!
+The folks at CERN have also made antiprotonic helium, which is an antiproton orbiting a helium atom with one electron removed!
 The antiproton acts a bit like the missing electron, except that it's 1836 times heavier, so it must orbit much closer to the helium nucleus.

 There are even wackier forms of matter in the works — or at least, in the dreams of theoretical physicists.
 But that's another story for another day.